-A student who wishes to interrupt the programme of study before completion must give notice in writing to the UniHelp desk.
-Students who interrupt their studies should be aware that their current academic programme cannot be guaranteed to resume following re-admission as if no interruption had occurred and that it is their responsibility to make themselves familiar with any changes in assessment policy or practice in the programme of study syllabus that may have taken place during their absence.
-Where the length of interruption of study is extensive, students must be aware of the maximum indicative length of a programme (see Table A2 in section A) and the limit of time within which deferred assessment or reassessment is available (see E8.4)
+A student who wishes to temporary withdraw from the programme of study before completion must give notice in writing to the UniHelp desk.
+Students who temporarily withdraw from their studies should be aware that their current academic programme cannot be guaranteed to resume following re-admission as if no withdrawal had occurred and that it is their responsibility to make themselves familiar with any changes in assessment policy or practice in the programme of study syllabus that may have taken place during their absence.
+Where the length of withdrawal of study is extensive, students must be aware of the maximum indicative length of a programme (see Table A2 in section A) and the limit of time within which deferred assessment or reassessment is available (see E8.4)